 Creditors which fall into this class are the first and second mortgage on Debtors-In-Possessions' residence.

 Creditor Collateral Monthly Payment

-Chase Bank 5045 Homestead Direct as per
+Chase Bank 5045 Homestead Payments will cease

-contract
+as per Release by

+Creditor Docket #

+93.

 Capital One/ Ocwen 5045 Homestead Direct, as per

 contract